IMAKE Clip Lab

 - Effect stack library — save effect chains to a personal library and reuse them across projects.
 Import

-.imakefxfiles shared by other Pro users. - Auto-split — detect silence in a long recording or library clip and split it into separate clips in one pass.
+.imakefxfiles shared by other Pro users. - Smart Split — detect silence in a long recording or library clip and split it into separate clips in one pass.
+Click a detected region in the Smart Split window to preview it before committing.
 Useful for footstep variations, multi-take recordings, and source clean-up.

 Everything else in Clip Lab is free, including layered editing, fades, stretch, normalize, the audio generator, recording, audition, projects in the browser library, .cliplab project export, and the full effects shelf (just not save).